IM Motors: History

 In February 2024, IM Motors participated in the Geneva Motor Show and launched its fourth model, the IM L6 sedan.
 On April 8, 2024, IM L6 was officially launched and pre-sales started.
 Deliveries of the car started on May 13 The flagship version of the car (Max Lightyear Edition) uses a quasi-900V high performance electrical architecture and ultra-fast charging semi-solid-state electrolyte batteries, with a claimed range of over 1000 km.

 On March 1, 2024, IM Motors announced that it had received over RMB 8 billion in Series B equity financing, led by Bank of China Asset Management, a subsidiary of Bank of China, with participation from ABC Investment, Lingang Group, CATL, Momenta, Qingtao Energy and other companies.

+In March of 2025, IM Motors and Alibaba launched IM AIOS Smart Cockpit, the industry's first AI-driven car ecosystem, set to roll out in April.
+The 'no touch', 'no app' cockpit not only includes Alibaba AI technology but also AI agents that run on an open voice model rather than depending upon in-car apps or mini programs.
+Voice commands can now directly trigger actions, rather than having individual applications run specific features of the car independently.
+The technology includes an AI Takeout option developed in collaboration with Ele.me and Alibaba, which allows drivers to place food orders so meals are ready when they arrive at the restaurant.
+IM Motors AI takeout features are part of the AIOS, which was developed by Alibaba's automotive AI arm Banma and Ele.me, the Alibaba food delivery platform.
+The system uses a no-touch, no-app experience that uses AI agents and natural language rather than separate in-car applications, which are aimed at reducing distraction and combining navigation, entertainment, and daily errands all into one interface.

 Future plans

 According to IM Motors' overseas market layout plan, the IM L7 and LS7 will enter the Mexican, Middle Eastern, South American and Southeast Asian markets for sales in 2024; in 2025, LS6 and L6 will enter overseas markets for sales.
-In many markets, IM Motors' overseas sales network will be independent channels run by selected dealer groups from MG's existing network, while other in other markets like Europe, IM brand vehicles will be sold alongside MG at the same locations.
+In many markets, IM Motors' overseas sales network will be independent channels run by selected dealer groups from MG's existing network, while in other markets like Europe, IM brand vehicles will be sold alongside MG at the same locations.